yashodharpatel/iChatApp/README.md

 # iChat App

-<p>A simple chatting application(single/group) built on top of the NodeJS platform, with Socket.io and ExpressJS.</p>
+<p>A Simple chatting application(single/group) built on top of the NodeJS platform, with Socket.io and ExpressJS.</p>
 <br>

 <p>Release version (Website):</p>